radanskoric/radanskoric.github.io/_posts/2025-09-10-rails-world-from-first-time-speaker-perspective.markdown

 ## Day 0 - arrival

 I arrived to the speaker hotel on Wednesday mid day.
 The room was not ready so I visited the viewing platform at the top of the hotel, worked a bit with a wonderful view of the Amsterdam canal and grabbed lunch with several attendees I haven't met before.
-I pleasantly surprised that some people recognised my name from reading my blog.
+I was pleasantly surprised that some people recognised my name from reading my blog.
 I put a lot of work into my blog and hearing in person that I actually helped someone is a huge motivator.
 What a great start.

 ![Working from Sir Adam tower hotel sky bar](/assets/img/posts/railsworld2025/tower-laptop.jpeg)